 Ingredients:

-- Berries (such as raspberries and blueberries for vitamin C)
+- Berries (like raspberries and blueberries for vitamin C)

-- Almonds (as a source of iron and for an extra portion of nutrients)
+- Almonds (as a source of iron and for an additional dose of nutrients)

 - Plant-based milk (optional, e.g. almond or oat milk)